agrc/gis.utah.gov/gis-data-sharing/open-data/index.md

 ![Citation-Contact]({% link images/od_citation_contact_orgname.png %}){: style="width:400px; margin: 10px" .outline } ![Contact]({% link images/od_contact_orgname.png %}){: style="width:400px; margin: 10px" .outline }

 Depending on how you upload or overwrite your ArcGIS Online data, it may also overwrite the item's metadata with info from the source **feature class metadata**.
-We suggest you make any changes in both the feature class and ArcGIS Online metadata to avoid problems in the futre.
+We suggest you make any changes in both the feature class and ArcGIS Online metadata to avoid problems in the future.
 In the FGDC CSDGM style, the `Resource > Citation > Contact > Organization Name` field is in `Overview > Citation Contacts`.
 The `Resource > Contact > Organization Name` field is in `Resource > Points of Contact`.

 ## Other ArcGIS Online Considerations